-A suspected intake based solely on workplace monitoring data cannot be confirmed in the same sense that repeated bioassay measurements can confirm an intake of radionuclides that can be detected by bioassay.
+A suspected intake based solely on workplace monitoring data cannot be confirmed in the same sense that repeated bioassay measurements can confirm an intake of radionuclides.
 There are, however, some checks that can be used to help validate the result.
 This is particularly important for larger predicted intakes.
 For example, one can look at coworker BZ data, evidence of concomitant external contamination, job-specific air monitoring information, and results of nasal smears.
 None of these sources provides confirmation, but collectively they can sometimes help flesh out the details of the exposure.